 Hazelnut propagative material has been imported into Chile from Argentina, Italy and the USA (Table 1.1), subject to specific import conditions.
-These include an import permit with additional declarations for freedom from specific pests, and growth in post-entry quarantine (PEQ) facilities for two years for disease screening.
+These include an import permit with additional declarations for freedom from specific pests, and growth in PEQ facilities for two years for disease screening.